 They believe that an important role of art is to communicate with the public.
 As professional artists, they closely work with their clients, architects, and foundries.
 They believe that a work of public art is a great responsibility and that it should harmonize with the environment, clearly communicate ideas to the viewer, and should reflect the sincerity of the artist.
 They are Fellows at the National Sculpture Society.

-Several years ago, a national search was initiated to find a qualified sculptor and design for this historic monument undertaking.
+Over the years, others have envisioned a monument that would add to the message of the Statue of Liberty.
+Their designs varied in scope, size, message and imagery.
+Several years ago, I was blessed with a similar idea to build a monument of historic proportions.
+The basic design elements and purpose were immediately put to paper and reviewed.
+In time, a national search was initiated to find a qualified sculptor to create this historic monument.
 Members of the National Sculpture Society (NSS) were notified of our RFP announcement including an invitation to submit initial design sketches.
 Design guidelines were provided in the RFP for what is called “the most compelling monument project to freedom of the 21st Century.”
 Over 270 of America’s best sculptors were invited to participate.
 From this lengthy evaluation process, and the subsequent years that followed, the Monument to Enduring Freedom was born.

 Standing head and shoulders above all finalist submissions were the work of Anna and Jeffrey Koh-Varilla of Chicago.
 Their grasp of the heart and soul of this monument project became abundantly evident as their design sketch, three-foot clay maquette, and purpose statement were carefully reviewed.